alexander120bpm/kingmaker5e2025/README.md

 I recommend reading the How To Use This Guide and the Character Creation chapter p.3-9.
 You can save the Kingdoms, Warfare, and Resources chapter for later in the campaign.

+## Overview
+The Kingmaker Adventure Path presents a full-length campaign that chronicles the rise of a new nation—a kingdom built and ruled by your player characters!
+Face off against bands of bloodthirsty bandits, deadly and dangerous monsters, and mysterious menaces from other realities as you fight to claim the Stolen Lands as your own.
+Will you rule with justice and mercy, or will you become the very monsters you fought to oppose?
+In the Kingmaker Adventure Path, the destiny of the world’s newest nation is yours to decide!

 ## 📖 Rules
 ### 💯Ability Scores
 Choose one of the following methods: